 Diagnose and repair fuel management systems.
 Upon completion of this course, the student will be familiar with the terminology, basic theory, diagnostic, and repair procedures used on automobiles and light trucks.
-Prerequisites: Must successfully complete

 Prerequisites: Must successfully complete courses AUT 174, 175, 178, 203, 209, 217, and must have required tools and textbooks.